JamesSinnott1994/saw-doctors/README.md

     - Give a brief history of the band and who the members are.
     - Provide details for contacting the band for general queries and for bookings.
     - Shop area where songs & merchandise can be purchased.
-    - Video area where the user can click to play music videos.
+    - Media area where the user can click to play music videos and songs.
     - Footer area that links to the band’s social media accounts.
     - Built using best practices of semantic HTML and accessibility.
     - Be fully responsive for mobile use.